Plans

 Notification Management

-• Clear naming - Use descriptive test plan names for easy identification
+• Use clear plan names for easy identification

 Troubleshooting